-If there is evidence of other similar loan sharking or extortionate loans by the defendant, this evidence may be used to establish the reasonable belief that the borrower believed the defendant may engage in extortionate means.4
+If there is evidence of other similar loans, it may be used to establish the reasonable belief that the borrower believed the defendant may engage in extortionate means.4

 Extortionate extensions of credit may be related to other criminal offenses.
 These include white collar crimes of money laundering, and organized crimes involving racketeering, extortion, and criminal usury.

 Colorado law defines racketeering as a pattern of criminal activity generally committed by gangs or organized crime.
 This includes gambling, loan-sharking, fencing stolen property, or drug distribution.
 Racketeering is a felony, with penalties including up to 24 years in prison and a fine of up to $1 million.

 Money laundering involves moving money around to try and evade the government's ability to track the source of the funds.
 Money laundering may be used to hide money that was embezzled from an employer.
 Money laundering is a class 3 felony in Colorado, and the penalties include 4 to 12 years in prison and fines of up to $750,000.

 Criminal extortion is threatening someone in order to get that person or another to do something or refrain from doing something, against their will.
 Extortion is commonly called “blackmail.”
 Extortion is a class 4 felony in Colorado.
 Penalties include 2 to 6 years in prison and a fine of up to $500,000.

 4.4.
 Criminal Usury C.R.S.
 18-15-104